beemarsh/cpp_dsa/stack_heaps/README.md

 In stack memory, allocation and deallocation is managed by the system.
 However, in heap we have to manually deallocate the memory.

 For that, we have `delete` operator.

+We provide the memory location of the heap to the `delete` operator.